DrWhoCares/TranslationScriptTools/README.md

 An example tutorial with images can be found here: https://imgur.com/a/BAyoz8E

+The Notepad++ Dark Theme that I used is located here: https://github.com/Ludomancer/VS2015-Dark-Npp and provided in this repo with the same name, "VS2015-Dark.xml".
+To install, see that link, or otherwise drop into the location at: `%APPDATA% -> Notepad++ -> themes` then switch to it via `Settings -> Style Configurator... -> Select theme: VS2015-Dark`.

 Translation Script Tools is currently just an executable and a Notepad++ language styler file.
 Later, I might make better tools that automate more of the process.
 We'll see as time goes on.